High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Introduction

-Concurrent with improving the performance of electro-optic transducers, a fully developed transducer platform would be capable of operating in both directions of frequency conversion.
-For instance, there are several proposed protocols for sharing entanglement between separated quantum systems, and these place different demands on the transducers in a network of microwave-frequency nodes linked optically.
-Long-range quantum networks dominated by loss will likely benefit from using heralding protocols, in which entanglement infidelity due to inefficiency is mitigated at the cost of transmission rates and greater noise sensitivity~\cite{zeuthen2020figures}.
-Such a protocol favors a network topology with transducers operating in upconversion (from microwave to optical frequencies) to take advantage of mature optical single-photon-detection technologies~\cite{marsili2013detecting}.
-On the other hand, transducers operating in downconversion (from optical to microwave frequencies) would be useful for generating entanglement from squeezed optical light~\cite{kyle2023optically}.
+An additional consideration is how a transducer performs in each direction of transduction, which dictates the specific applications and protocols it can enable.
+For instance, long-range quantum networks dominated by loss will likely benefit from using heralding protocols, in which entanglement infidelity due to inefficiency is mitigated at the cost of transmission rates and greater noise sensitivity~\cite{zeuthen2020figures}.
+Such a protocol favors a network topology with transducers operating in upconversion, from microwave to optical frequencies, to take advantage of mature optical single-photon-detection technologies~\cite{marsili2013detecting}.
+To date, most all demonstrations (and strictly all quantum demonstrations) have taken place in upconversion.
+A fully developed transducer platform, alternatively, would be capable of operating bidirectionally, achieving comparable performance in both directions of frequency conversion.
+Transducers capable of downconversion (from optical to microwave frequencies) are needed to unlock the full set of proposed protocols for optically distributing entanglement between superconducting nodes.
+For instance, transducers operating in downconversion would be useful for generating microwave entanglement from squeezed optical light~\cite{kyle2023optically}.
 Further, deterministic state transfer protocols~\cite{cirac1997quantum, axline2018demand} are possible if efficiencies are high, and require one transducer operating in upconversion and one in downconversion.
-In general, a transducer's performance can be asymmetric between the two directions of frequency conversion, depending on the origin of the dominant source of noise.
-Published work to date has typically operated more favorably in upconversion than in downconversion, in the relatively few works where downconversion performance has been demonstrated and quantified~\cite{sahu2022quantum, meesala2024non}.
+Finally, inherently bidirectional performance allows the efficient use of additional ports (e.g.\ monitoring reflection) to enable entanglement-preserving protocols with an effective $\Nadd<1$, even in transducers that demonstrate inherent entanglement-breaking $\Nadd>1$ when operated as a direct one-mode channel~\cite{higginbotham2018harnessing, rau2022entanglement}.
+Published work to date has operated more favorably in upconversion than in downconversion, and there are only a few examples that quantify downconversion performance~\cite{sahu2022quantum, jiang2023optically}.